Western Mustangs: Western Student Recreation Centre

 The Western Student Recreation Centre (known as the Rec Centre or Western Rec) is a multi-level gymnasium facility and aquatic centre.
 It houses multiple basketball courts, volleyball courts, and squash courts, as well as a large fitness area with two floors of weight training equipment, treadmills, and fitness studios.
 The facility was opened in February 2009.
 It is directly attached to the Thompson Arena.

 The Western varsity swim team and water polo team uses the 8-lane, 50m pool for training as well as hosting swim meets and competitions.

 The Athletic Department offices and administration is housed within the Rec Centre.

 This large facility comes as a result of a student-led initiative in 2006.
 Western students held a referendum to fund a majority of the building's $35.7-million cost.
 From this, the undergraduate and graduate students pledged to donate a total of $101-million over 30 years for the initial purchase, building maintenance and support, with $14.8-million specifically funding undergraduate and graduate student bursaries.
 This was announced as the largest contribution ever from a student body to a Canadian university.

 Thames Hall

+Thames Hall was completed in 1949, led by planning and fundraising efforts of J. Howard Crocker, the director of the university's physical education department.

 Before the Western Rec Centre was completed in 2009, Thames Hall was the facility used for athletic department and had a pool, gymnasium, and athletic training facilities.
 After completion, Thames Hall was refurbished to convert the pool into classrooms.
 As of 2019, Thames Hall is undergoing major renovations and they are set to be complete June 2021.
-The newly-renovated building will house Student Health and Psychological Services, Sports and Recreation, and Student Learning and Engagement, as well as house the Kinesiology department.
+The newly renovated building will house Student Health and Psychological Services, Sports and Recreation, and Student Learning and Engagement, as well as house the Kinesiology department.